 - Click Save.

-After you implement User-ID in your site/app and confirm the settings of your Analytics property, you can filter your reports to include only signed-in data.
+After you implement User-ID in your site/app and confirm the settings of your Analytics property, you can add comparisons to your reports to compare signed-in data to other types.

-Without that filter applied, you see all signed-in and signed-out data together.
+Without that comparison applied, you see all signed-in and signed-out data together.

 When you include only signed-in users, Analytics deduplicates those users.
 Because of this, you may notice some differences in your data:

 - Lower user counts